sakaiproject/sakai/plus/docs/TESTING.md

 Don't log into the student yet - they should just be in the roster in the main site.

 As instructor, add the Gradebook and Lessons to the Main Site.
 Place the "SakaiPlus Launch" in Lessons in the Main Site and tell it to open in a new window.
+Later you should test that if you lauch sakai.site from SakaiPlus in an iframe - it will escape to a new window.
+Launches to specific tools should stay in the iframe - the entire site launch should force itself out of the iframe.

 Launch the Sakai Plus Link from the Main Site.
 You should now have two tabs - one on the Main Site and one on the Plus Site - they will have the same name and you can't change that.